Selective Factor Extraction in High Dimensions: Parameter Tuning and Model Comparison

 \end{theorem}

-\textbf{\textsc{Remark 1}}.
-The conclusion of Theorem \ref{thm:oracle} is strong.
-According to \eqref{picoracle}, the penalization through $P_o$ offers a \textit{consistently} lower error rate than pure variable selection or rank reduction.
-In fact, from \cite{Kol11} and \cite{lounici-2010}, it is not difficult to show that $P_o$ achieves the minimax optimal error rate.
-We emphasize that this oracle inequality is proved under no restrictions on the design matrix or the true coefficient matrix, and the right hand side of \eqref{picoracle} covers all reference signals $\bsbB\in \mathbb R^{\times m}$.\\
+Theorem \ref{thm:oracle} is a strong non-asymptotic result because the obtained error rate is uniformly better than those by selection or rank reduction as mentioned in Section \ref{subsec:oracleineq}.
+Indeed, we can show that $P_o$ gives the minimax optimal error rate in this jointly sparse setting.
+Moreover, \eqref{picoracle} holds under no restrictions on $\bsbX$ or $\bsbB^*$, and its right-hand side takes the infimum over all reference signals $\bsbB\in \mathbb R^{p\times m}$.

-\textbf{\textsc{Remark 2}}.
-Theorem \ref{thm:oracle} gives rise to a non-asymptotic PIC for model selection.
-Indeed, under the same model assumption, for any collection of (random) non-zero matrices $\bsbB_1$, $\cdots$, $\bsbB_l$, $\cdots$, choose the optimal one $\bsbB_o$ by minimizing the following criterion over all $\bsbB_l$
+The theorem gives rise to a model comparison criterion.
+By the same reasoning as in its proof, for any collection of random non-zero matrices $\bsbB_1 , \ldots , \bsbB_l , \ldots$, if we choose the optimal one, $\bsbB_o$, by minimizing the following predictive information criterion over all given matrices